Loans to non-MIT institutions: Interlibrary Loan (ILL)

 Document Services lends materials owned by the MIT Libraries to other institutions.

 Items are lent to institutions in the U.S. and Canada, not to individuals.
-There is no charge for loans to our reciprocal partners: members of the Boston Library Consortium or Borrow Direct.
-Companies belonging to the Industrial Liaison Program can also receive loans at no cost (priority shipping not included).
-Please see Pricing, Turnaround Times, and Delivery Options.
+There is no charge for loans to our reciprocal partners.
+Please see pricing and turnaround times.

 The loan period is 60 days.
 Renewals are not permitted.